HefnaValravn/Smartphone-Programming-Project/README.md

 I added some custom images to this project, which I don't want to be public, so obviously they're not backed up and are in the .gitignore file.
 Therefore plis add your own favorite pics thanks :)
+I also added a Google Maps functionality, which of course requires an API to work.
+This could easily be abused, so I've added it to a local file as well.
+Please replace it with your own API key if you intend on using this feature.

 ## Overview